 One of the original twelve Titan gods and goddesses of Greek mythology, Themis was the goddess of divine law and order.
-She was seen as the personification of justice and fairness, of law and order, of wisdom and good counsel and she was portrayed with several symbols to signify her relationship with justice.
+She was seen as the personification of justice and fairness, of wisdom and good counsel and she was portrayed with several symbols to signify her relationship with justice.
 She was also credited with oracular powers, vision, and foresight.
-Despite the similarities in their names, Themis should not be mistaken with her sister Tethys, the sea goddess.
+Despite the similarities in their names, Themis should not be mistaken for her sister Tethys, the sea goddess.

 The Meaning of the Name Themis